equinor/ops-actions/docs/workflows/terraform.md

 A password used to encrypt the archive containing the Terraform configuration and plan file.

+### (*Optional*) `SSH_PRIVATE_KEY`

+An SSH private key used to download Terraform modules from a private GitHub repository.

+The corresponding public key must be added as a [deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys) in the private repository.

 ### (*Optional*) `AZURE_CLIENT_ID`

 The client ID of the service principal to use for authenticating to Azure.